LESS IS THE NEW MORE

 That being said, you don’t need to throw all your ugly pieces away.
 What is not pretty in your eyes might be beautiful in someone else’s eyes.
 Donate them or give them away.
 Or, if you think all the clothes from your closet are valuable pieces, try to combine them in a different way so you prevent yourself from buying new pieces and cluttering your wardrobe.
 Before buying something, ask yourself if you really need that piece.
 Remember to only buy clothes you are in love with and feel fantastic in.
 The same applies to shoes.

 Clutter isn’t just in our closets, basements, or living rooms.
 In this new media age, information is one of the most overwhelming forms of clutter we deal with on a daily basis – a bunch of newsletters in our email, videos you “have to watch”, social media feeds, and more.
 We get distracted from our goals and sometimes we abandon our dreams because we decide we don’t have time to work on them.
-We give priority to other activities over our personal projects.
+We give priority to social media over our personal projects.

 I used to collect cooking magazines because I thought these would inspire me to cook a new recipe one day.
 But the truth is, they piled up and I never really read them.
 Now, if I really want to cook a recipe from a magazine, I cut it out, put it in a folder or glue it in a notebook.
 By getting rid of a bunch of magazines I have more space on my desk now.